hsquared2/Laravel-Roadmap-Beginner-Challenge/README.md

 ## Features to implement

-Here's the [list of Roadmap features](https://github.com/LaravelDaily/Laravel-Roadmap-Learning-Path#beginner-level) you need to try to implement in your code:
+Here's the list of Laravel features you need to try to implement in your code:

 **Routing and Controllers: Basics**